microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-change-notification-in-microsoft-teams-overview.md

 * **Change notification to track all changes related to a resource across the tenant:** For example, you can subscribe to changes in messages in any channel across the tenant and get notified whenever a message is created, updated, or deleted in any channel in the tenant.
 These notifications might have [licensing and payment requirements](/graph/teams-licenses), such as change notifications for [messages](teams-changenotifications-chatmessage.md) and [membership](teams-changenotifications-chatMembership.md).

-* **Change notification to track all changes for a specific resource:** For example, you can subscribe to changes in messages in a particular channel and get notified whenever a message is created, updated, or deleted in that channel.
+* **Change notification to track all changes for a specific resource:** For example, you can subscribe to changes in messages in a particular channel and get notified whenever a message is created, updated, or deleted.

 For details about which resources support which types of change notifications, see [Microsoft Graph change notifications](webhooks.md).